nwoltman/pro-array/README.md

 <a name="Array#union"></a>
 ### array.union(...*arrays) ⇒ <code>[Array](#Array)</code>
-Returns an array containing every distinct item that is in either this array or the input array(s).
+Returns an array containing every distinct element that is in either this array or the input array(s).

 | Param | Type | Description |